-Mayor Garcetti recommended eliminating the Office of Climate Emergency Mobilization, along with other efforts to address the climate crisis, in his proposed budget for the fiscal year 2020–2021.
-While we fully expected and understand reduced resources due to the budget gap and projected drop in revenue, the advocacy committee thinks simply eliminating these efforts was painfully short-sighted, and that there is never a good time to stifle the voices of communities of color.
+Mayor Garcetti had recommended eliminating the Office of Climate Emergency Mobilization, along with other efforts to address the climate crisis, in his proposed budget for the fiscal year 2020–2021.
+While we fully expected and understood reduced resources due to the budget gap and projected drop in revenue, the advocacy committee thought simply eliminating these efforts was painfully short-sighted and that there is never a good time to stifle the voices of communities of color.

 The office was designed by organizations that represent frontline communities of color in order to make sure that they have the opportunity to participate in the solutions to the climate crisis, and the Climate Emergency Commission, which was designed along with the office, would be composed, in part, of people who represent the communities most impacted by environmental injustice.
 This office, and the commission, could be an important step in advancing environmental justice.
 Please read the NCSA board's letter to city leaders on the subject.

 Even before the May 25 killing of George Floyd, many people were opposing the increase in the LAPD budget while other efforts were being drastically cut or eliminated, particularly at a time when our crime rate had plummeted and other needs had grown so dramatically.
 Since Floyd's death, the protests grew so dramatically that Garcetti changed course and agreed to make cuts to the LAPD budget.
 (The increase was due to labor agreements that the City made prior to the pandemic.)